Painted Dreams: The Art of Evelyn De Morgan, installation view, Wolverhampton Art Gallery, October 2024. Photograph by Patrick Dandy

 Luna (1885)

 In 1907, Wolverhampton Art Gallery held a retrospective of works by the late Pre-Raphaelite artist, Evelyn De Morgan.
 It showcased some of her most impressive paintings such as ‘Flora’ (1894) a life-size painting of the Roman Goddess of Spring, and ‘The Storm Spirits’, a picture which imagines thunder, lightning, and rain as beautiful women.
-The exhibition was a milestone in De Morgan’s career as it was incredibly rare for a modern gallery to dedicate an exhibition to a female artist.
+The exhibition was a milestone in De Morgan’s career and for female artists as it was the first time a modern gallery dedicated a solo exhibition to a woman.
 De Morgan’s art was well received, with one reviewer for the Wolverhampton Express and Star describing the pictures as ‘painted dreams’.

 The De Morgan Foundation and Wolverhampton Art Gallery have worked together to reimagine De Morgan’s seminal exhibition of 1907 for a contemporary audience.
 As many of the paintings from the 1907 exhibition as possible have been gathered for the display.
 These will be presented chronologically over three galleries to give an overview of De Morgan’s artwork and some of the themes she engaged with and returned to across her career.